OptimChain/Main/_posts/Van_Instructions.md

 2. Monitoring: When the voltage reaches 25.5 on the inverter, the van has roughly 20% battery left and need to be charged.

-3. Turning on and off: There is a small switch to the right of the inverter.
-Turning off the inverter removals all 120V power from the van and saves battery life.
+3. Turning on and off: There is a small switch to the bottom right of the inverter.
+Turning off the inverter removes all 120V power from the van and saves battery life.

 4. For cloudy days, below lists rules of thumb on keeping the battery charged:

 Inverter on usage pattern ( 4 to 5 days from full charge): Fridge + occasional microwave use + phone/laptop charging.
-Cooking at campgrounds from shore.
+Cooking at campgrounds from shore power.
 Inverter off usage pattern (15 days from full charge): 2 hours of lights usage + maxfan + water pump Solar charging speed: 200 to 400 W per hour